A senior leadership team is a powerful asset for any organization.

 The bottom line?
-Underperforming executive teams result in underperforming companies.
+An underperforming executive leadership team results in an underperforming organization.

-Most CEOs would agree — and our data supports — that picking the right people to “get on the bus” of the team is critical.
+Most CEOs would agree — and our data supports — that picking the right people for the senior leadership team is critical.

-The CEO, therefore, must always be focused on the ever-creative process of building and developing the team.
-And there is no algorithm for putting different people together in the complex roles required in an executive team.
+The CEO, therefore, must always be focused on the ever-creative process of building and developing the executive team.
+And there’s no algorithm for putting different people together in the complex roles required in a top leadership team.

-If the CEO can play the role of team developer successfully, the executive team will function more effectively.
-The executive team will perform better, but they’ll also learn to think differently, individually, and together.
+If the CEO can play the role of team developer successfully, the leadership team will function more effectively.
+The executive team will perform better, but they’ll also learn to think differently, both individually and together.

 The CEO (and board) will benefit from deeper insights about the business landscape and internal gaps, faster access to new ideas, and the ability to rapidly test, develop, and scale new ideas.
 Furthermore, the entire organization will function more efficiently, with more diversity and more coherence.

-Although developing a high-performing executive team is complex, there are 5 key actions to get right:
+Although developing a high-performing leadership team is complex, there are 5 key actions to get right:

 2. Get the leadership mental model right.
 Senior executives bring their preferences, past experiences, and biases to their roles.
-But executive team roles require them to lead well beyond the circle of their personal influence, and do so in a way that’s coherent with overall organizational culture and strategy.
-High-performing executive teams understand and have explicit agreement on what it means to lead at the enterprise level.
+But leadership team roles require them to lead well beyond the circle of their personal influence, and do so in a way that’s coherent with overall organizational culture and strategy.
+A high-performing leadership team understands and establishes explicit agreement on what it means to lead at the enterprise level.

 3. Get the mindset right.
 Most executive teams are built of executive experts.
 After all, if they hadn’t been successful earlier in their careers, they never would have ascended to executive leadership roles.
 But more important than what they already know is that they know how to continue to learn.

 Blind spots can abound here, so executives must be transparent, able to be vulnerable, comfortable with learning in public, and equipped with strong dialogue skills.
-The interaction rules that teams adopt — they are not the same for every team — have to transcend cultural, functional, and circumstantial variations.
-These interaction rules become the “relational DNA” that drives professional interaction not only on the executive team, but throughout the company.
+The interaction rules that they adopt — they are not the same for every leadership team — have to transcend cultural, functional, and circumstantial variations.
+These interaction rules become the “relational DNA” that drives professional interaction not only on the leadership team, but throughout the organization.

 5. Get the “diffusion rules” right.
 Executive teams can only be effective when their thinking, actions, and decisions spread and amplify quickly across large numbers of people — to processes, projects, and places where they aren’t personally present.
 Reports and meetings, though necessary, are insufficient.
 The “how we think and act” DNA must be universal across the organization.

-When your executive team is functioning at its best, the team members will be:
+When your senior leadership team is functioning at its best, the team members will be:

-- Mobilizing each other and their business units to collaborate and innovate.
+- Mobilizing each other and their business units to collaborate and innovate; and

 - Cultivating success and engaging the organization at every level.